 n today's digital age, Facebook has become one of the most popular social networking platforms in the world,...
 Read more

 1. Access Account Settings

-Login to your Facebook account and click on the ‘Account Settings’ button at the top right corner of your Facebook page.
+Log in to your Facebook account and click on the ‘Account Settings’ button located at the top right corner of your page.

-Click on the ‘Facebook Ads’ button on the left menu.
+Select the ‘Facebook Ads’ option from the left-hand menu.

-- Ads by third parties – Mainly for future planning
+- Ads by third parties – For future preferences

-Scroll down to the bottom of the page and change the setting ‘Pair my social actions with ads for’ from ‘Only my friends’ to ‘No one’, and then click on the save button.
+Scroll to the page’s bottom.
+Change the ‘Pair my social actions with ads for’ setting from ‘Only my friends’ to ‘No one’.
+Finally, hit the save button.